LeonardoTurtoga/weather-app/readme.md

 4. **Open `index.html`** in your browser and you're all set! 🎉

+## 🎓 Learning Purpose
+I created this app to learn how to use the `fetch` API and handle APIs effectively.
+It was a great way to get hands-on experience with real-world data fetching and manipulation.

 ## 🙌 Acknowledgements
 - A big thanks to OpenWeatherMap for providing the weather data API. 🌐